 Medicinal uses of Solanum nigrum or Makoi

-Solanum nigrum is used for treatment of diseases for hundreds of years.
+Solanum nigrum is used for the treatment of diseases for hundreds of years.
 It has expectorant, analgesic, sedative, diaphoretic properties.
-It is external application cures skin diseases and gives relief in burns, itching, pain etc. As per Ayurveda, this plant is hot is potency and balances tridosha.
+It is external application cures skin diseases and gives relief in burns, itching, pain, etc. As per Ayurveda, this plant is hot is potency and balances tridosha.

 Also Read : Some important formulations that contain the dried plant of Solanum nigrum are Maha vishgarbha Tail, Rasaraja Rasa.

 Here is listed some of the common medicinal uses of Kakamachi or Makoi (S. nigrum).

 Poultice of leaves is prepared and applied externally on the painful joints.

 For insomnia roots of the plant are used.
 The roots are boiled in water and a decoction is prepared which is filtered and taken 10-20 ml.